eclipse-archived/ceylon-lang.org/documentation/tour/generics.md

     Iterator<String> it = ...;

-On the other hand, we shouldn't need to explicitly specify type arguments in most method invocations or class instantiations.
-In principle it's very often possible to infer the type arguments from the ordinary arguments.
+On the other hand, we don't need to explicitly specify type arguments in most method invocations or class instantiations.
+We don't usually need to write:
-The following code should be possible, just like it is in Java:

-    Array<String> strings = Array("Hello", "World");
-    Entries<Natural,String> entries = entries(strings);

-But we haven't yet figured out what exactly the type inference algorithm will be (probably something involving union types!) and so the Ceylon compiler currently requires that all type arguments be explicitly specified like this:

     Array<String> strings = Array<String>("Hello", "World");
-    Entries<Natural,String> entries = entries<Natural,String>(strings);
+    Entries<Natural,String> entries = entries<String>(strings);

-On the other hand, the following code does already compile:
+Instead, it's very often possible to infer the type arguments from the ordinary arguments.

-    value strings = Array<String>("Hello", "World");
+    value strings = Array("Hello", "World"); //type Array<String>
+    value entries = entries(strings); //type Entries<Natural,String>

+The generic type argument inference algorithm is slightly involved, so you should refer to the language specification for a complete definition.
+But essentially what happens is that Ceylon infers a type by combining the types of corresponding arguments using union.

+    value points = Array(Polar(pi/4, 0.5), Cartesian(-1.0, 2.5)); //type Array<Polar|Cartesian>
-    value entries = entries<Natural,String>(strings);
+    value entries = entries(points); //type Entries<Natural,Polar|Cartesian>

 The root cause of very many problems when working with generic types in Java is *type erasure*.
 Generic type parameters and arguments are discarded